rlupu/ids-tools/BNSynt/README.md

 #Botnet Synthetisizer

-This application generates botnet traffic attack for cooperative (smart) vertical scanning a target machine.
+This application generates botnet traffic attack for cooperative (smart) vertical scanning of a target machine.
 Its only purpose is to support research and validation on related attacks detection mechanisms.

 Specifically, it was tested on Snort detection rule-based engine and portscan preprocessor.